New Hampshire Minimum Auto Insurance Requirements for 2024 (See What NH Requires Here!)

 - New Hampshire is the only state without a mandatory car insurance law

-The New Hampshire DMV advises drivers that underwriting and rating determine how insurance companies charge for each type of insurance coverage.
+The New Hampshire DMV advises drivers that underwriting and rating determine the price insurance companies charge for each type of auto insurance coverage.

-Learning insurance categories and terms will help you comply with New Hampshire’s auto insurance regulations and also choose the best value for your driving needs.
+Learning insurance categories and terms will help you comply with New Hampshire auto insurance laws and also choose the best value for your driving needs.

 Car insurance policies have as many as six different parts.
 Prices for each part differ depending on your driving history, type of vehicle, and many other factors.